The Study of the Holy Spirit

 d.
 If one takes the No-Speech position – that Paul was forbidding all female speech in the assembly, then female public praying is forbidden, female public prophesying is forbidden, female public teaching is forbidden, female public speaking in tongues is forbidden, and female public interpretation of speaking in tongues is forbidden.

 e.
-As is with many difficult passages, any position taken has its own difficulties.
+As is true with many difficult passages, virtually any position taken has its own difficulties.
 The difficulty with the Restricted Speech position I have chosen is that all prophets, whether male or female, do convey a certain amount of personal authority.
 Certainly Barak accorded Deborah authority (Judges 4:4-10), although in all fairness, Deborah was not only a prophetess, but also the judge of Israel, occupying a role similar to that of Margaret Thatcher in Britain some years ago.
 So neither position is without its difficulties.

 f.
 Assuming the Restricted Speech position, women are not to stand in judgment over other prophets, and are not to ask any questions in the church service about the authenticity of the prophets’ messages (1 Cor.
 14:34).
 By way of application, women should not question the authenticity of a Bible teacher or preacher’s message in public either.
 If they wish to inquire about something that is being taught, they should ask their own husbands for clarification at home (1 Cor.
 14:35).
 It is easy for a woman to change from asking questions publicly for informational purposes to asking questions in order to teach her own viewpoint.
 I have seen that happen, and it does a disservice to the woman, to her own husband, to the teacher, and to the church.
 There are no winners.